A FAST-TRACK PROFESSIONAL DEVELOPMENT & MENTORSHIP PROGRAM, PROUDLY PRESENTED BY BEACH HOUSE PICTURES

 AIDC is also partnering with Sheffield Doc/Fest to offer a second ACCESS participant a complimentary Festival Pass to the UK’s most prestigious documentary festival to shadow international and local industry professionals.

-AIDC strongly encourages early-career, Culturally and Linguistically Diverse (CALD) and Indigenous practitioners to apply.
+AIDC strongly encourages early to mid-career, Culturally and Linguistically Diverse (CALD) and Indigenous practitioners to apply.

 Applicants must be 18 years of age or over.